 I am inspired by the colors of the landscape and outdoor light much in the manner of the Impressionists of the last century who took their paints outside.
 As I explore the opportunities of traditional oil paints at the easel, I express myself through brushwork and color.
 I look for inspiration that makes a universal connection and strive to communicate an idea, or a shared truth about a scene.
 I choose a variety of subject matter and feel my strongest affinity to unspoiled landscapes.

-Born and raised in La Jolla, California, Mehta now lives in Alexandria, Virginia.
-She holds a B.A. in Art from San Diego State University and has studied with internationally acclaimed artists in the US and abroad.
-Growing up she was influenced by the physical beauty surrounding her and by the art of her mother who painted the Southern California landscape when Mehta was a young child.
-Mehta’s influences include early Impressionists, especially Vincent Van Gogh, William Wendt, Edgar Payne, Mary Cassatt, and Tom Thompson.
+Born and raised in La Jolla, California, I now live in Alexandria, Virginia.
+I hold a B.A. in Art from San Diego State University and have studied with internationally acclaimed artists in the US and abroad.
+Growing up I was influenced by the physical beauty surrounding me and by the art of my mother who painted the Southern California landscape when I was young.
+Artists who have been an inspiration include Vincent Van Gogh, William Wendt, Edgar Payne, Mary Cassatt, Jane Peterson, and Tom Thompson.

 “I only went out for a walk, and finally concluded to stay out till sundown, for going out, I found, was really going in.” –John Muir

 “Something we were withholding made us weak, until we found out that it was ourselves.” – Robert Frost